Historic Jordan Springs

 Another comprehensive investigation of Historic Jordan Springs was done by Adventure Myths, a filmmaking studio with a particular interest in shooting at haunted locations.
 They share their two year, ghost hunting efforts at the estate in an impressive thirty minute documentary, appropriately titled The Haunts of Historic Jordan Springs.

-Finally, in August 2013, the Discovery Channel’s When Ghosts Attack was invited to Historic Jordan Springs17 by the Aitkens, who were finally fed up with the estate’s spirits disrupting all of its tranquility.
+Finally, in August 2013, the Discovery Channel’s When Ghosts Attack was invited to Historic Jordan Springs by the Aitkens, who were finally fed up with the estate’s spirits disrupting all of its tranquility.
 After interviewing the owners, the crew got busy with their ghost busting – they experienced, just as the Aitkens had, plenty of unexplainable occurrences.

 Image Source: Haunted Jordan Springs